Conversation Design Best Practices

 1. Is the value proposition of your service clear to the user?

-2. Are any costs or incentives clearly communicated?
+2. Are any costs or incentives or immediate benefits (like compensation for time) clearly communicated?

-3. Is the chatbot’s primary purpose clearly defined?
+3. Is the chatbot’s primary purpose and what it can and cannot do clearly communicated?

 🌍 Language